A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Introduction

-There are many common methods for upscaling equations including the method of moments, renormalisation group theory, and homogenisation via volume averaging or the method of multiple scales (MMS)~\citep{wood2003volume,salles1993taylor}.
-Both these methods of homogenisation yield the same macroscale equations, but the routes to obtaining these are different.
+There are many common methods for upscaling equations, including the method of moments, renormalisation group theory, and homogenisation via volume averaging or the method of multiple scales (MMS)~\citep{bensoussan2011asymptotic, mei2010homogenization, hornung1996homogenization,wood2003volume,salles1993taylor}.
+These different methods have been compared both with each other and with other DNS~\citep[\textit{e.g.},][]{salles1993taylor, davit2013homogenization, kuwata2017direct}.
+The two homogenisation methods yield the same macroscale equations, but via different routes.
 In essence, both methods identify the governing equations on the pore-scale, which are subject to closure conditions, and use this pore-scale problem to derive a system of equations over the macroscale.
-The MMS classically requires the medium to be strictly periodic whereas the volume-averaging method assumes that approximate effective properties can be obtained from consideration of a periodic case \citep{davit2013homogenization}.
 The formal nature of the MMS enables higher-order corrections to the leading-order macroscale equations to be determined.
-Conversely, the volume-averaging method can be more physically intuitive \citep[see, for example,][]{wood2003volume, whitaker2013method,whitaker1986flow, davit2013homogenization} but no higher-order corrections nor precise quantification of errors can be determined.
-While classic homogenisation techniques that use the MMS assume strictly periodic microstructure \citep{salles1993taylor, shipley2010multiscale}, \citet{bruna2015diffusion} and \citet{dalwadi2015understanding, dalwadi2016multiscale} exploit local periodicity in the microstructure. \citet{dalwadi2015understanding, dalwadi2016multiscale} introduce one slowly varying change between adjacent cells, but the total area/volume of each cell remains constant throughout the material.
+Conversely, the volume-averaging method can be more physically intuitive \citep[see, for example,][]{wood2003volume, whitaker2013method,whitaker1986flow, davit2013homogenization} but it is more difficult to determine higher-order corrections and precise quantification of errors.